linrongbin16/lin.vim/README.md

 - `F3` 🅽: format current file.
 - `F4` 🅽: switch between C/C++ header and source files.
 - `F5` 🅽: open terminal window, see [Terminal window](#terminal-window).
-- `SHIFT-F6` 🅽: rename symbol.
+- `F6`, `SHIFT-F6` 🅽: rename symbol.
 - `F7` 🅽: open markdown preview window in browser, see [Markdown preview](#markdown-preview).
 - `F8` 🅽: change color theme randomly, see [Screenshots](#screenshots).
 - `CTRL-TAB` 🅽: go to next buffer.
 - `CTRL-SHIFT-TAB` 🅽: go to previous buffer.

-You could configure these hot keys in **_user.vim_**.
+You could configure these hot keys in **_user-settings.vim_**.

 ### Enhanced Copy Paste

-Enhanced copy-paste are supported when you want to export/import content from/to an outer file.
+Enhanced copy-paste are supported when you want copy/paste between different vim instances.

 - `<leader>c` 🆅: copy visual-selected text to locale machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.
 - `<leader>p` 🅽: paste text saved from local machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.

-All copied content in system clipboard will be stored in a text database, press `F6` to open enhanced yank list.
+Copied content will be stored in a text database, then you could paste them to other vim instances.

-You could configure these hot keys in **_user.vim_**.
+You could configure these hot keys in **_user-settings.vim_**.

 ### Text Search